Targeted treatment for your cancer.

-Cancer begins when damage or changes (known as mutations) in a cell’s DNA cause it to grow out of control.
-This eventually forms a tumor.
-There are many factors that can influences these cellular changes, including:
+Cancer begins when there is change or damage to cells, which eventually creates a cancer of the blood or forms a tumor.
+There are many factors that can cause these changes, including:

 - Environmental influences

 - Lifestyle differences